 Use Property Management Software

-Once you’ve crunched the numbers, read up on landlord-tenant law, and are ready to become a proper landlord, you’ll need a tool to help you juggle your laundry list of tasks.
+Once you’ve crunched the numbers, read up on landlord-tenant law, and are ready to become a proper landlord, it’s time to roll up your sleeves and get to work.
+You’re not on your own.
 Enter property management software.

 In the following section, we’ll outline some of a landlord’s most essential duties and demonstrate how property management software can help customers streamline them all.